Mariosunny/validate-declarative/README.md

 ```

 #### `resetSchema(schema)`
-Resets the internal unique values within the schema, which are used to determine uniqueness
+Resets the internal unique values within the schema, which are used to enforce uniqueness
-of values within data. **Invoking this function is not recommended for normal use**.
+of values within and across data. **Invoking this function is not recommended for normal use**.
 After this function is invokved, uniqueness is no longer guaranteed.

 ## Constraints